alestiago/issue-samples/README.md

 For example:

 - `very_good_cli-648-20230220` is a valid name.
-Where the GitHub repository is [very_good_cli](https://github.com/VeryGoodOpenSource/very_good_cli), the issue is [648](https://github.com/VeryGoodOpenSource/very_good_cli/issues/648) and the first date where the sample reproduced the issue was the 20th of February of 2023.
+Where the GitHub repository is [very_good_cli](https://github.com/VeryGoodOpenSource/very_good_cli), the issue is [648](https://github.com/VeryGoodOpenSource/very_good_cli/issues/648) and the first date where the sample reproduced the issue was the 20th of February, 2023.

 > **Note**: If a particular sample doesn't have a matching issue yet, the branch is named with a leading underscore and the `<issue-number>` is a brief description of its aim.